mraad/spark-pip/README.md

 # Spark Point In Polygon

-[Spark](http://spark.apache.org/) job to perform massive feature Point in Polygon (PiP) operations on a distributed share-nothing cluster.
+[Spark](http://spark.apache.org/) job to perform massive Point in Polygon (PiP) operations on a distributed share-nothing cluster.

 In this job context, a feature is defined to have a geometry and a set of attributes.
 The geometry can be a point, a polygon or a multi-polygon, and an attribute is a string encoded value.